chefbyte/restaurant-inventory-app/README.md

-🍽️ Restaurant Menu & Inventory Tracker (No-Code Project) 📁 This repo documents a no-code solution for restaurant operations, built in Airtable and extended with a Glide app for mobile ordering.
+🍽️ Restaurant Menu & Inventory Tracker (No-Code Project)

+📁 This repo documents a no-code solution for restaurant operations, built in Airtable and extended with an optional Glide app for mobile ordering.

 ## 🔍 Overview